Advertiser Disclosure

 You Don’t Spend Much on Dining

-Arguably, the biggest value proposition of the Chase Sapphire Preferred card is the ability to earn 3x points on dining.
-It’s exceedingly rare to find a credit card with a sub-$100 annual fee that offers a return on spend of 6.6% for dining!
+Arguably, the biggest value of the Chase Sapphire Preferred card lies in its ability to earn 3x points on dining.
+It’s exceedingly rare to find a credit card with an under-$100 annual fee that offers a return on spend of 6.6% for dining!

-The Chase Sapphire Reserve card offers 3x points on dining, but it doesn’t offer the 10% anniversary rewards bonus that the Chase Sapphire Preferred card does.
+The Chase Sapphire Reserve card also offers 3x points on dining, but it doesn’t offer the 10% anniversary rewards bonus that the Chase Sapphire Preferred card does and comes with a much higher annual fee.

 So if you spend a ton of money on dining every month, it’s probably worth keeping your Chase Sapphire Preferred card.